Nimble Freelancer

 USDA Select:

 USDA Select is the lowest grade of steak one can find at the supermarket.
-Also, it is very lean and tougher than the other cuts.
+Also, it is very lean and more challenging than the other cuts.

 Finally, make sure to look for the USDA Shield as many grocers mark meats as “prime” or “choice,” but you cannot trust the quality of the meat as long as it doesn’t have the USDA Shield.